Winnti – BioGenix Solutions

 Character Arc:

 Roleplay Notes: Phillip is not malicious – he’s protecting his company.
-His arc is about understanding that opacity is a greater deal risk than honest, qualified disclosure.
+His arc is about understanding that coordinated transparency with CFCS and the vendor is more protective than trying to manage this alone.

 Katrine Fønsmark – CTO

-Hidden Agenda: She approved the COLLBRIDGE-EXCL-003 Conditional Access exception during the merger integration.
-She knows this, and she’s aware it’s the policy gap that let the attacker in.
+Hidden Agenda: She approved the COLLBRIDGE-EXCL-003 Conditional Access exception during the post-merger infrastructure consolidation.
+She knows this, and she’s aware it’s the policy gap that enabled the lateral movement.

 Secret Fear: That the forensic investigation will surface her name on that exception approval.